bitrise-io/addons-template-service/README.md

 # SSO login

-The addon service will generate credentials with the method below:
+The addon service will generate credentials with an implementation similar to the code snippet below:

 ```
 timestamp := time.Now().Unix()
-s := sha1.New()
+s := sha256.New()
 s.Write([]byte(fmt.Sprintf("%s:%s:%d", appSlug, addonConfig.SSOSecret, timestamp)))
 token := s.Sum(nil)
+tokenStr := fmt.Sprintf("sha256-%x", token)

 c.Response().Header().Add("bitrise-sso-timestamp", fmt.Sprintf("%d", timestamp))
-c.Response().Header().Add("bitrise-sso-token", fmt.Sprintf("%x", token))
+c.Response().Header().Add("bitrise-sso-token", fmt.Sprintf("%x", tokenStr))
 c.Response().Header().Add("bitrise-sso-x-action", fmt.Sprintf("%s", fmt.Sprintf("%s/login", addonConfig.Host)))
 ```

-and will respond with header fields(`bitrise-sso-timestamp`, `bitrise-sso-token`, `bitrise-sso-x-action`) that include those data.
-This is a communication between core and addon service.
-After the core received the data in the header, it will send a post form to the addon itself as the following:
+and will respond with header fields(`bitrise-sso-timestamp`, `bitrise-sso-token`, `bitrise-sso-x-action`) which include those data.
+This is a communication between Bitrise core and add-on service.
+After the core received the data in the header, it will send a post form to the add-on itself as the following:

 ```
 method: post